yoo2001818/yage/doc/201202_COMPONENT_HANDLES.md

 LocRotScale component should accept 'LocRotScale' object, which has two implementations - one for actual usage, and one for a "view" to the component.

+## Do we really need memory locality?
+Sure, for components like LocRotScale, Mesh, etc, memory locality is very important.
+However, components simply referencing to other buffers are not possible to ensure memory locality, and copying values only adds complexity.

+In this case, we don't have to retain memory locality therefore we can receive the provided object without copying - we can just replace the reference.
+This means that we don't even have to manage offsets, allocations, copying, etc.

+So, most performance-oriented, fixed-size components would still use immutable components and mutable components, but we need 'refComponent' for trivial stuff.